Fibromyalgia: Symptoms, Causes and Natural Support Strategies

 Focus on Deep Breathing:

 Examples of these herbs include turmeric, ginger, oregano, garlic, basil, thyme and rosemary.
-These herbs are help to improve digestion, reduce inflammation and support a healthy brain.
+These herbs help to improve digestion, reduce inflammation, and support a healthy brain.
 There are a number of ways to use these that I discuss in the following image.
-I like putting the herbs on foods, using herbal teas, fermented foods and essential oils.
+I like putting herbs on foods, using herbal teas, fermented foods, and essential oils.

 Ground Your Body:

-In our society we are surrounded by toxic electromagnetic frequency’s (EMF’s).
-These EMF’s increase stress and inflammation within the body and can be a trigger for neurological inflammation for some individuals.
-Many people suffering with fibromyalgia have a lot of trouble dealing with environments that are high in EMF.
+In our society, we are surrounded by toxic electromagnetic frequency’s (EMF’s).
+These EMF’s increase stress and inflammation within the body and can be a trigger for neurological inflammation in some individuals.
+Many people suffering from fibromyalgia have a lot of trouble dealing with environments that are high in EMF.

 Supplement With Omega 3’s:

-Omega 3 fatty acids and in particular the long chain variety EPA and DHA are critical for stabilizing blood sugar, reducing inflammation and pain.
-Consume grass-fed meat, grass-fed butter, wild-caught fish, seafood and spirulina to get it in your diet.
+Omega 3 fatty acids and in particular the long chain variety EPA and DHA are critical for stabilizing blood sugar, and reducing inflammation and pain.
+Consume grass-fed meat, grass-fed butter, wild-caught fish, seafood, and spirulina to get it in your diet.

-Be sure to discuss with your physician before using as fish oils have a blood thinning affect and can be contraindicated if you are on blood thinning medications.
+Be sure to discuss with your physician before using as fish oils have a blood thinning effect and can be contraindicated if you are on blood thinning medications.

 Improve Your Mitochondria: